London-based consumer tech company Nothing launches its most advanced audio experience to date, Ear (Stick)

 Availability

-Ear (stick) will be available for sale with limited units in Singapore at Limited Edt from 28 October 2022.
-National availability begins on 11 November 2022 through its flagship e-commerce stores on Lazada and Shopee and electronic retailers such as Challenger, Arrow Communication Pte Ltd, Sprint Cass, Metapod, Urban Republic, Camera.com.sg, Zym and SeeHearLive.
+Ear (stick) will be available for sale with limited units in Philippines at Commonwealth from 28 October 2022 for pre-order.
+National availability begins on 10th November 2022 through its flagship e-commerce stores on Lazada and Shopee and electronic retailers such as Digital Walker and Beyond the Box.

 A full list of specifications can be found on nothing.tech.
 To stay updated on all the latest information, please follow Nothing on Instagram, Twitter, TikTok and Discord, or subscribe to the newsletter.